CO2 and energy

 Conservation of biodiversity

-One of the most important direct drivers for the loss of biodiversity are climate changes due to the release of greenhouse gases resulting from fossil fuel consumption.
-The Doors Division therefore implements concrete measures and innovations to protect biodiversity.
-It has reduced the total solvent emissions for the manufacture of doors by one third in the past years and now relies more on water-based coating materials.
-The Prüm company has helped to restore a compensation area of 12,567 m² and guarantees the financial support for the necessary maintenance of the deciduous mixed forest for the next 30 years.
-Most recently, the division has dedicated itself to creating beehives and bee colonies as part of its wood training workshop.
+The Doors Division is implementing concrete measures and is driving innovations to maintain biological diversity.
+It has reduced the total solvent emissions for the manufacture of doors by one third in the past ten years, for example, and is now increasingly relying on water-based coating materials.
+The share of solvents is currently only around 7.4% in this regard.
+By changing over the painting process, Prüm and Garant have also succeeded in achieving considerable savings in paint consumption.
+They have reduced the consumption by 18 and 40 tonnes respectively to less than 100 tonnes of paint per year.
+The Prüm company has contributed to the renaturation of a compensation area of 12 567 m² and guarantees the financial support of the required maintenance of the deciduous mixed forest for the next 30 years.
+In addition, the division is involved in the production of beehives and bee colonies in the framework of their wood training workshop.

 Consistently monitored goals